Half-Pint Resale carries on with online children's consignment sale

 “We’re not a website, we’re not a technology company, so trying to figure out how to pull consigners together and have a platform for that was challenging,” Carlson said.

-As the women investigated options, they discussed how they could still bring the community together in the way that Half-Pint always has, first at the Goodman Community Center then at the Madison Curling Club in McFarland.
+As the women investigated options, they discussed how they could still bring the community together in the way Half-Pint always has, first at the Goodman Community Center, then at the Madison Curling Club in McFarland.

 While there are plenty of places to post and sell goods online, Carlson said the beauty of Half-Pint is the community of people involved.
 Many Half-Pint fans asked about the potential of going online, she said.

-Carlson said the technology piece alluded them until the company they use for consigner registration offered a simple way to integrate its software with Shopify, a widely-used shopping platform.
+Carlson said the technology piece eluded them until the company they use for consigner registration offered a simple way to integrate its software with Shopify, a widely used shopping platform.

 “We thought we would go for it,” she said.
 “We knew it wouldn’t necessarily be as robust, obviously, as shopping at a sale.
 But we really knew that people were looking for the opportunity.”